zouharvi/ptakopet/v2/web/docs/TECH.md

 ### fast_align

 Alignment is necessary per se (for special requests) as well as for QuEst++.
 Usage of this system is easy, but requires the input files to be stored in a very specific notation (1 tokenized sentence per line, source separated from the translation by `|||`).
 See [github.com/clab/fast_align](https://github.com/clab/fast_align).

+This alignment tool is, however, insufficient and advanced tools, such as mgiza, or GIZA++ should be deployed instead.

 This module has to be build before using with CMake with the `build.sh` script.